charmoniumQ/PROBE/docs/benchmark_suite/README.md

 We disable ASLR, which does introduce non-determinism into the execution time, but it randomizes a variable that may otherwise have a confounding effect [@mytkowiczProducingWrongData2009].
 We restrict the program to a single core to eliminate unpredictable scheduling and prevent other daemons from perturbing the experiment (they can run on the other N-1 cores).
 We wrap the programs that exit quickly in loops so they take about 3 seconds without any provenance system, isolating the cold-start costs.
+[
+While cold-start costs can be significant, if the total program execution time is small, the user may not notice even the highest overhead of provenance collectors.
+]{.removed}

 \begin{table}
 \caption{Our experimental machine description.}